 Give your campaign a name and description.

-The priority value determines which campaign a user is entered into when they are eligible for multiple campaigns.
-A higher value here means a higher priority – that is, if a player is eligible for multiple campaigns they are entered into the campaign with the highest priority value.
+The priority value determines which campaign a user is entered into when they’re eligible for multiple campaigns.
+A higher value here means a higher priority; if a player is eligible for multiple campaigns they’re entered into the campaign with the highest priority value.

-A decision point is a point in your game where you will make a request to the deltaDNA Engage system to determine if there are any actions to take for the player.
-There will be a finite number of feasible decision points in your game and some planning will be required to determine what points are most appropriate for your game type and personalisation requirements.
+A decision point is a mark in your game where you make a request to the deltaDNA Engage system to determine if you can take any actions for the player.
+There’ll be a finite number of feasible decision points in your game , and you’ll need to plan what points are most relevant to your game.
 Examples of decision points might be firstRun, gameOver, storeEntered, bigLoss.
 You can define the decision points for your game and specify any parameters to send with them in the Decision Point Management tool.

 Choose which decision point to use when making requests from your game to check this campaign.

 Select Add Criteria to specify the values of any parameters sent in your Engage request that should be used as qualification conditions.

 For example, to make an Engage request when players fail a mission, pass a missionID or missionName parameter with the request, so you could apply different actions specific missions.

 Specify which players are eligible for your campaign.